 Welcome to Stockton!

-We're committed to providing you the best start possible by helping you learn about available resources, meet members of the Stockton community, and understand the expectations of being a student at the university.
+We are committed to supporting your transition to Stockton University by referring you to resources and opportunities, connecting you to members of the Stockton community, and educating you on the expectations of students at the university.
 We are thrilled you are joining our Osprey Family!

 - Complete the Stockton University Online Orientation Module